jakub-m/phantomcurl/README.md

 PhantomCurl
 ===========

-Python wrapper around PhantomJS headless browser for advanced web scraping.
+Python wrapper around [PhantomJS][phantomjs] headless browser for advanced web scraping.
 Apart of the page content, it can record all requests and responses from the web page, or collect content of all the IFrames.